DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

       -> I ensure that identified issues are addressed by my development team and re-scan the code to verify fixes.

       III- Add Dynamic Application Security Testing (DAST)
-      -GOAL: Simulate real-world attacks on a running application to identify vulnerabilities from an external attacker's perpective.
+GOAL: Simulate real-world attacks on a running application to identify vulnerabilities from an external attacker's perpective.

       Overview of key steps:
  1- Deploy OWASP ZAP in Docker for easy setup and consistency accross environments.